wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/auth.rst

 limit_maxagents
 ^^^^^^^^^^^^^^^

-Toggles whether to operate based on the maximum number of agents.
+Toggles whether or not to operate based on the maximum number of agents.

-When disabled, the maximum limit of agents that can be added is ignored.
+When set to ``no``, the maximum limit of agents that can be added is ignored.

 +--------------------+---------------------+
 | **Default value**  | yes                 |